lacchain/LACChain-contracts/docs/functional/verificationRegistry.md

   - Issuance: The process by which an entity endoreses a digest.
   - Revocation: By revoking a digest it must be considered not valid anymore by the entity revoking that fact.
 A digest can be revoked directly without previously having been issued.
   - update: A digest can only be updated if it was previously issued.
 The update can only be applied in regards to the expiration date.
-  - On Hold: Under some circumstances, the entity may hold some digest for some time.
-It may be useful for cases where the underlying digest data is being analyzed or some issue is being resolved.
-When a digest is "on hold" it should not be considered valid.
-The resolution of of "on hold" could lead to move the digest to be "issued" or "revoked" (permanent state).
+  - On Hold: Under some circumstances, the entity may want to put "on hold" a digest for some time.
+It may be useful for cases where the underlying data digest is being analyzed or while some issue being resolved.
+Either way, when a digest is "on hold" it should not be considered valid.
+The resolution of "on hold" state, in the context of an issuer, could lead to move that digest to the "issued" or "revoked" state (revoked is an irreversible permanent state).

 - Inside organizations there may be the case where diferent dependencies may need to endorse a digest on behalf of the organization.
-Taking this into account, this contract integrates with an ERC-1056 compliant implementation which allows these departments to execute actions which are finally made as if those actions were made by the organization.
+Taking this into account, this contract integrates with an ERC-1056 derived implementation which allows these departments to execute actions which are finally made as if those actions were made by the organization.

 ## Smart Contract Considerations